pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 These tools further expanded their mental and physical faculties, which in turn helped make these creatures even smarter.
 Being smarter meant better tools, which again made them smarter, and eventually they developed the digital computer.
 Something unique about humans---perhaps the combination of our ability to reason about abstract concepts like recursion, large brains, dexterous hands, and a propensity to socialize in large communities---enables us to not only *use* tools to survive but also to vastly *improve* ourselves.

+---

+**Update April 2023**: There is evidence that certain non-primate organisms (e.g., crows) are also capable of [tool-use](https://www.scientificamerican.com/article/the-secret-lives-of-tool/) and [recursive sequence generation](https://www.science.org/doi/10.1126/sciadv.abq3356).
+The implication is that many things we previously believed were unique about human intellect are actually not so unique.

 ## There is no such thing as AGI